raseniero/Sitecore-v901-XP1-Scaled-Installation/README.md

 Depending on the role or instance, each has it's own respective software prerequisites, but the *general prerequisites* are the following below.

 * Windows Server 2016
-* SQL Server 2016 SP1 with SQL Management Studio 2017
+* SQL Server 2016 SP1 with SQL Management Studio 2017 for Database server
-* IIS 10
+* IIS 10 for Web servers
 * .NET Framework 4.6.2 or later
 * PowerShell 5.1 or later
 * Sitecore Installation Framework Module (SIF)